ubc-mgem-fcor599/FCOR-599-Workshops/CodingCrossover/README.md

 This repository provides a side-by-side comparison of how to perform common geomatics tasks in **R** and **Python**.
 It focuses on the libraries `terra` and `sf` in R, and `rasterio`, `numpy`, `pandas`, and `geopandas` in Python.

 ---
+## Key Differences in Python vs. R
+There are some key differences between Python and R that may take some time to get used to when switching between them.

+- **Indexing**
+  - Python uses zero-based indexing (lists, arrays start from index 0).
+  - R uses one-based indexing (vectors, matrices start from index 1).
+- **Data structures**
+  - Python's primary sequence structures are lists (mutable) and tuples (immutable), and numpy arrays for numerical operations.
+  - R's core structures are vectores, matrices, data frames and lists, where vectors are a fundamental unit of operation.
+- **Vectorization and broadcasting**
+  - R is inherently vectorized; many operations naturally apply element-wise without extra effort.
+  - Python requires libraries like `NumPy` for similar vectorized operations and broadcasting.
+- **Function arguments**
+  - In Python, keyword arguments (kwargs) are passed by name after positional arguments, and default values are common.
+  - In R, arguments can be matched by position or name, and partial argument matching (unique abbreviations) is allowed.
+- **Assignment**
+  - Python uses `=` for assignment.
+  - R commonly uses `<-` for assignment, though `=` can also be used.
+---

 ## Common Geomatics Libraries